mnsmar/mnsmar.github.io/about/index.markdown

 ---
 layout: page
 title: "About"
-description: "This is what I've been doing for the last N years, N > 0."
+description: "Wonder what I've been doing for the last N years, N > 0?"
 header-img: "../img/about-bg.jpg"
 ---

 # A quick summary
-I studied Biology but mostly I studied Physics.
-At the late state of my studies in the Physics department I was thrilled by programming.
-I used programming to develop a model that would simulate the transmission of a signal through a neuron to the brain.
+As an undergrad I studied Biology but mostly I studied Physics.
+Late during in my Physics studies I was thrilled by programming.
+In my thesis I developed a model that simulated the transmission of a signal through a neuron to the brain.
 Brain, I always admired this organ.
 So how do I combine all these interesting things together.

-*Voila!* **Bioinformatics** to the rescue!
+And here comes **Bioinformatics**!

 In my PhD years I worked on RNA biology and developed bioinformatics tools to predict miRNA gene targets and consequently integrate miRNAs in gene